 DCT Locum Appointment for Service (LAS) guidance

-If you are currently undertaking or have undertaken a Locum Appointment for Service (LAS) DCT post and wish to apply for DCT recruitment, please read the important guidance document on the COPDEND website.
+If you are currently undertaking or have undertaken a Locum Appointment for Service (LAS) DCT post and wish to apply for DCT recruitment, please read the important guidance document on the Committee of Postgraduate Deans and Directors (COPDEND) website.

 LAS posts are not usually considered to be equivalent to a UK DCT programme.

-Dental Core Training in the UK is a structured period of training in a secondary care or specialised primary care environment, where progress against agreed development outcomes is monitored and reviewed by an assigned educational supervisor and/or clinical supervisor as part of an educational agreement for training.
+Dental Core Training in the UK is a structured period of training in a secondary care or specialised primary care environment.
+Progress against agreed development outcomes is monitored and reviewed by an assigned educational supervisor and/or clinical supervisor as part of an educational agreement for training.

 The objectives of the placement are selected from the UK DCT curriculum and vary according to the individual's training needs and the opportunities available.